-We are proud to have made production funding offers to 16 feature films since July 2020.
-The Board and I value the consideration that is put into every application, balancing the commercial and cultural impacts of every project presented to the Board.
+We are proud to have supported the production of 16 feature films since July 2020.
+The Board and I value the thought and care that is put into every application for financing, balancing the commercial and cultural impacts of every project presented to the Board.
 We feel that the diversity of subject matter, voices and genres we fund truly means there is something that will appeal to almost every New Zealander.

-During this time of unprecedented challenges, the Government expedited a screen sector recovery package.
-This additional funding allowed many projects to move forward and for thousands of screen industry workers to get back to work.
+We are grateful to the Government for making the Screen Sector Recovery Package available so quickly as this additional funding has allowed many projects to move forward and for thousands of screen industry workers to get back to work.
 This has been a fantastic outcome for the sector with a high level of production across both local and international projects.